cnabio/cnab-spec/103-bundle-runtime.md

 Any image references defined by a CNAB bundle which are semantically equivalent MUST be included as separate entries in the map and MUST map to values which are semantically equivalent to each other.
 For example, "ubuntu" and "library/ubuntu" are semantically equivalent.
 On the other hand, image references which differ only by tag and/or digest are not semantically equivalent (even though they _could_ refer to the same image).

-At runtime a relocation mapping MAY be mounted in the invocation image's container as file `/cnab/app/relocation-mapping.json`.
-If the file is not mounted, this indicates that images have not been relocated.
+At runtime a relocation mapping MAY be mounted in an invocation image's container as file `/cnab/app/relocation-mapping.json`.
+If the file is not mounted in an invocation image's container, this indicates that images have not been relocated.

 For example, if a CNAB bundle with an image `example/microservice@sha256:cca460afa270d4c527981ef9ca4989346c56cf9b20217dcea37df1ece8120687` and an invocation image `outside/helloworld:0.1.0` is relocated to a private registry `my.registry`, a mapping like the following would be mounted as the file `/cnab/app/relocation-mapping.json`: